speter52/GraphSim/README.md

 To complement the Java application, an Express.js web application was built to easily run simulations under different conditions and to visualize the resulting data.

+This is the repository for the Java Application, the source code for the webapp can be found here - https://github.com/speter52/GraphView

 ## Table of Contents
 - [Architecture](#architecture)
   - [Node](#node)